tkazec/morphine/README.md

 * Improve incognito behavior.
 * Improve icon and promo graphics.
 * Run at certain times of the day?
+Certain times of the week, e.g. only weekdays?
 * Possibly allow per-site productivity adjustment?
 For example, Google Reader is usually more productive than Facebook.
 * Pause meter when switching to non-blocked tabs?
-See issue #1.
 * "Parking meter-style anti-procrastination"
 * Optional daily balance reset time.
+* Disable button?
+(Workaround for Chrome automatically closing all open blocked tabs when disabling manually.)
+* Optional manual balance cap setting.
+* Optional personal block message setting.

 ---